Skip to content

 Loading multiple images with wildcards

-If you have multiple images you would like to associate with a different variants you can use wildcards to reduce the number of lines in the load config file.
-For example, you have two images 640x480_AR.svg and 640x480_ATN1.svg that should be attaced to variants in replicions AR and ATN1.
-Instead of writing a long list with one entry per image you could use wildcards to flag which parts of the path name that corresponds to the repid.
-Wildcards are a variable name surrounded by curly brackets, {VARIALBE_NAME}.
-The varible name can contain letters, numbers and underscore and score.
+If you have multiple images you would like to associate with different variants, you can use wildcards to reduce the number of lines in the load config file.
+For example, you have two images 640x480_AR.svg and 640x480_ATN1.svg that should be attached to variants in AR and ATN1.
+Instead of writing a long list with one entry per image, you can use wildcards to flag which part of the path name corresponds to the REPID.
+Wildcards are a variable name surrounded by curly brackets, {VARIABLE_NAME}.
+The variable name can contain letters, numbers and underscores.

-When the images are loaded into the database the algorithm finds files matching the pattern and substitutes the wildcard with the sting.
-In other words will this enable the user to extract information encoded in the path and populate the configuration with it.
+When custom image metadata is loaded the algorithm finds files matching the pattern and substitutes the wildcard with the string.
+In other words this expands the path using the configuration pattern and populates the case object accordingly.

 custom_images: